FabianReister/gazebo_aruco_box/README.md

 # gazebo_aruco_box

 This repository provides a cube for Gazebo.
-On each side of the cube, a ArUco marker is shown.
+On each side of the cube, an ArUco marker is shown.

 ![gazebo](doc/gazebo.png)

 The current parameters are:
 - marker width is 40% of the cube width
 - ArUco marker IDs are 0,1,..,5
+- Cube size is 1x1x1m

 ## Installation